ivanleomk/ML-Notes/A Comprehensive Overview of Large Language Models.md

 - [[Super-NaturalInstructions: Generalization via Declarative Instructions on 1600+ NLP Tasks]]: Using an initial seed of 175 tasks, 1 instruction and 1 sample per task to iteratively generate new instructions and instances using GPT-3.
 - [[WizardLM: Empowering Large Language Models to Follow Complex Instructions]]: This introduces a new method called Evol-Instruct that rewrites instruction data and tasks into more complex instructions and tasks.

 Many other notable models ended up distilling from GPT-4 such as Alpacca, Vicuna and LLama GPT-4.
+Typically what we want is high quality information as we see in [[Less Is More For Alignment]]( LIMA ) where they used ~1000 carefully chosen examples to fine tune a model that was able to match GPT-4.

 ### Alignment